MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-conversation-intelligence-call-data.md

     > [!div class="mx-imgBorder"]
     > ![Select storage connection string](media/si-app-admin-call-data-section.png "Select storage connection string")

-    The list of containers that are available is displayed in the **Container name** drop down.
+    The list of containers that are available is displayed in the **Container name** drop-down.

 5. Select **Container name** from the list.